Our Favorite Hotels in Seville

 The Best Areas to Stay in Seville

-There is no single “best” neighbourhood to stay in Seville, though some are more convenient for sightseeing than others.
-Since the heart of the city is compact and very walkable, and since many of Seville’s attractions are centrally located and close together, it’s perfectly feasible to stay in the neighbourhood of your choice, depending on your interests and budget, and either explore the city on foot or take inexpensive taxi, tram or metro rides to and from your hotel if you’re staying further out of the centre.
+There is no single “best” neighborhood to stay in Seville, though some are more convenient for sightseeing than others.
+Since the heart of the city is compact and very walkable, and since many of Seville’s attractions are centrally located and close together, it’s perfectly feasible to stay in the neighborhood of your choice, depending on your interests and budget, and either explore the city on foot or take an inexpensive taxi, tram or metro rides to and from your hotel if you’re staying further out of the center.

-Barrio Santa Cruz is the heart of Seville, centred around the cathedral.
-Its maze of winding streets is home to excellent, varied dining, several worthwhile museums and much of the city’s nightlife.
+Barrio Santa Cruz is the heart of Seville, centered around the cathedral.
+Its maze of winding streets is home to excellent, varied dining, several worthwhile museums, and much of the city’s nightlife.
 This is where you’ll find the widest range of accommodation in the city, from numerous boutique hotels, including 4-star and 5-star options, to excellent budget hotels.
-Easy to walk around, and it’s best not to drive here, since many of the streets are one-way and very narrow.
+Easy to walk around, and it’s best not to drive here since many of the streets are one-way and very narrow.

 To the north of Barrio Santa Cruz and El Arenal is Centre, the central part of town that sits between Plaza Nueva to the south and Plaza de la Encarnación to the north.
-Shopping streets and fashion chains abound here, and there are numerous restaurants and bars here as well the city’s top art museum.
-Accommodation includes boutique hotels, several 5-star and business hotels and various budget options.
+Shopping streets and fashion chains abound here, and there are numerous restaurants and bars, as well the city’s top art museum.
+Accommodation includes boutique hotels, several 5-star and business hotels, and various budget options.

 Bordering Centre to the north is Macarena, the northeastern part of Seville’s old city.
 Formerly one of the city’s poorest area, Macarena is becoming gentrified and attracting young, professional types.
 With several clusters of tapas bars, it has a quieter, more residential feel than Barrio Santa Cruz, and there are numerous tiny plazas and appealing churches to discover.
 There are numerous mid-range, self-catering options here, as well as several hotels.

-Across the river from El Arenal is the up-and-coming neighbourhood of Triana, renowned for its distinctive character.
-Flamenco was born here, and to date there’s a lively nightlife here and a buzzy tapas bar scene, though Triana is a longish walk from Seville’s main attractions.
-Accommodation here consists of several high end and boutique hotels, short-term apartment rentals and a few budget hotels.
+Across the river from El Arenal is the up-and-coming neighborhood of Triana, renowned for its distinctive character.
+Flamenco was born here and now there’s a lively nightlife and a buzzy tapas bar scene, though Triana is a longish walk from Seville’s main attractions.
+Accommodations consist of several high end and boutique hotels, short-term apartment rentals, and a few budget hotels.

-North of Triana is La Cartuja, whose defining features are a monastery with a contemporary art museum, Seville’s popular theme park and pavilions left over from Expo 92.
-This is a quiet neighbourhood, with very few hotels on the periphery and practically no dining options to speak of, though the tapas bars of Triana and Macarena are both within walking distance.
+North of Triana is La Cartuja, whose defining features are a monastery with a contemporary art museum, Seville’s popular theme park and pavilions leftover from Expo 92.
+This is a quiet neighborhood, with very few hotels on the periphery and practically no dining options to speak of, though the tapas bars of Triana and Macarena are both within walking distance.